-Fixed and Variable costs can now be broken down into two more cost types.
-Direct and Indirect costs classify the costs of parts being manufactured and are critical to calculating shop overhead rates.
+Fixed and variable costs can now be broken down into two more cost types: direct and indirect costs.
+These classify the costs of parts being manufactured and are critical to calculating shop overhead rates.
 Direct costs are those costs that are directly associated with the production of the product.
 Indirect costs are those costs which do not associate directly with the product being manufactured and cannot be determined for specific products.

-Indirect costs on the other hand cannot be directly attributed to the manufacturing of the specific product.
+Indirect costs, on the other hand, cannot be directly attributed to the manufacturing of the specific product.
 Examples of indirect costs are rent, electricity, office space.
-Employee’s not directly working on manufacturing of products is also considered indirect because those employee’s are not specifically involved with the production of the specific product.
+Employee's not directly working on the manufacturing of products is also considered indirect because those employees are not specifically involved with the production of the specific product.

-In order to acquire a good estimate both direct and indirect costs should be added into the cost of producing and manufacturing the product.
+In order to acquire a good estimate both direct and indirect costs should be added to the cost of producing and manufacturing the product.

 MIE Solutions provides software resources to help you manage your direct and indirect costs throughout the product lifecycle from quoting and estimating, job costing to invoicing.